pauldennis2/small-life-game/README.md

 * Ability to control the percent of cells turned on by randomization (roughly)
 * Preset patterns (only Glider Gun so far)
 * Better UX (buttons disabled when not appropriate, etc)
+* Toggle the grid & choose colors

 ### Coming Soon (Possibly)

 * Ability to determine size and wrapping behavior
-* Toggle the grid & other cosmetic features

 ### Create React App